kabirmoghe/kabirmoghe/README.md

 ### Hi there! 👋

-I'm Kabir, and I'm passionate about applying AI and ML within full-stack solutions to solve real-world problems.
+I'm Kabir, and I'm passionate about using applied AI/ML within full-stack solutions to solve real-world problems.

 I'm currently at Dartmouth, where I'm studying CS & Math.
 On the side, I love to: